To be eligible to apply for CCaTS' KL2 Mentored Career Development Program, applicants must:

 Not be the recipient of an R01, P or U54 award.
 The applicant cannot have been a principal investigator on an NIH R01 award or on a subproject of a program project (P01), center (P50, P60 or U54) or other equivalent research grant award.
 Applicants may have had support on a National Research Service Award grant (F or T series) or NIH small grant (R03).

 Not have similar pending applications.
-Applicants may not have any simultaneous submissions or pending applications for other Public Health Service mentored career development awards, including any other K award mechanism, at the time of funding.
+Applicants may not have any simultaneous pending applications for other Public Health Service mentored career development awards, including any other K award mechanism, at the time of funding.

 The CCaTS Education Contacts page contains a listing of team members who can assist you with questions.